pavarit/coursera-data-cleaning/CODEBOOK.md

 fBodyGyroMag
 fBodyGyroJerkMag

+Variables containing 'Acc' are acceleration data while 'Gyro' are angular velocity from gyroscope.
+Features are normalized and bounded within [-1,1].

-Additionally, each feature has 2 variables from the signals:
+Additionally, each feature has 2 variables from the signals.
+Each of these are computed by averaging from the beginning data set.

 mean(): Mean value
 std(): Standard deviation